hathix/youtube-transcriber/README.md

 ![Open timedtext](img/open-timedtext.png)

 That's the URL you want!
 It'll be something like `https://www.youtube.com/api/timedtext?caps&hl=en_US&expire=1502423643&v=0Ydp6bR5HXw...`.

-Open up the iPython notebook and paste that URL in the parameters field, then run the script.
+Finally, open up the iPython notebook and paste that URL in the parameters field, then run the script.
 The text will be outputted and also put into the `tmp/out.txt` files!

 ![iPython output](img/ipython-output.png)